Redstone Arsenal: Army Ordnance Corps

 The Ordnance Missile Laboratories (OML) was formed in 1952 to coordinate research and development within the OGMC.
 Holger Toftoy, who had originally recruited von Braun and his team of missile specialists, was assigned to Huntsville and promoted to Brigadier General as director of the OML.
 Test operations were under Kurt Debus, who set up the Interim Test Stand and the launch facility at Cape Canaveral, Florida.
 Redstone static fire testing began in the spring of 1953, followed by the first launch at Cape Canaveral on August 20, 1953.

-In addition to the Redstone rocket development, the OML had many other research and development programs.
+The OML had many other research and development programs.
 Under Toftoy, the organization included the R&D Division under Col. Miles Birkett Chatfield, the Field Service Division under Maj.
 Ben Keyserling, and the Industrial Division.
 In the R&D Division there were the Surface-to-Air Projects under Maj.
 Rudy Axelson, the Surface-to-Surface Division under Maj.
 Dan Breedon, and Special Projects under Lt.
 Colonel John O'Conner.
 Projects in Surface-to-Air included the Nike B (later called the Nike Hercules), Hawk and others.

 Surface-to-Surface projects were the Honest John, Little John, Lacrosse, and Corporal Type III; the liquid-fueled Corporal Type III was soon canceled and the solid Thiokol fueled Sergeant project started.
 The Jet Propulsion Laboratory (JPL) at the California Institute of Technology was an Army research operation at that time, as NASA did not exist at the time.
 It was JPL that designed the Corporal system and later was the R&D designer of the Sergeant.

 At a 1954 meeting of the Spaceflight Committee of the American Rocket Society, von Braun proposed placing a satellite into orbit using the Redstone with clusters of small solid-fuel rockets on top.
 The proposal, Project Orbiter, was rejected in 1955.

 Ordnance schools

 In March 1952, the commanding officer at Redstone Arsenal officially established the Provisional Redstone Ordnance School.
 In December, the Ordnance Guided Missile School (OGMS) was established, taking over the provisional operation.
 The OGMS greatly expanded through the years, occupying a large land area with many buildings and providing a wide variety of missile and munitions courses for thousands of students from the U.S. as well as many foreign countries.

-The name was later changed to the Missile and Munitions Center & School in 1966 and then to the Ordnance Missile and Munitions Center and School in the mid-1980s.
+In 1966, the name was changed to the Missile and Munitions Center & School, and then to the Ordnance Missile and Munitions Center and School in the mid-1980s.
 In 1994, the School Brigade disbanded and was replaced by the reformed 59th Ordnance Brigade, which had previously disbanded in Europe in 1992.
-The school was then renamed the Ordnance Munitions and Electronic Maintenance School in 2002 and moved to Fort Lee in 2011.
+In 2002, the school was renamed the Ordnance Munitions and Electronic Maintenance School, and moved to Fort Lee in 2011.